 Schedule an appointment at Walmart by calling 803-228-6130.

 - 1070 Heckle Blvd Rock Hill, SC 29732

 Get more information by calling 1-855-472-3432.

 - 2000 Celanese Rd Rock Hill, SC 29732

 - 2174 Cherry Rd Rock Hill, SC 29732

 Schedule an appointment at Doctor’s Care here.

 The county only has one location at the MUSC Chester hospital.
-It is by appointment only.
+It is by appointment only and for Phase 1A.